 Capacity: 78,838

 Officially named Estadio Journalista Mario Filho, the Maracana Stadium is part of a wider complex known as ‘Little Maracana' and is currently owned by the government.
-It is the home of both Fluminense and Flamengo.
+It is the home of both Fluminense and Flamengo and one of the biggest stadiums in South America.

-The stadium played host to the World Cup final again 64 years later in 2014.
-This time, the stadium was all-seated and a mere 74,738 showed up, which although is still impressive is still almost a third of the number that turned up in 1950 to put things into perspective.
+The stadium played host to the World Cup final again, 64 years later, in 2014.
+This time, the stadium was all-seated, and a mere 74,738 showed up, which, although it is still impressive, is almost a third of the number that turned up in 1950 to put things into perspective.

 However, the ground quickly fell into disrepair after the 2016 Olympics, with reports showcasing an abandoned pitch within a vandalised stadium.
 Riddled with debt, the stadium is no longer as notorious as it once was, but its legacy is undeniable.